Thea-Vi/Employees/README.md

 <h2>Description</h2>

 Employee List is a one page CRUD application </br>
 This project was inspired by a Udemy Course.
-I wanted to learn more about Spring Boot, Intellij, and implement pagination feature.
+I wanted to learn more about Spring Boot, IntelliJ IDEA, and implement pagination feature.
 <br />

 <h2>Languages | Framework | Database Used</h2>